 - Pay attention and highlight factors that can be applied to online spaces, or connect with the basic concepts above.

 - Always synthesise key learnings from the activity to reinforce concepts.

-- Instead of just using a flip chart to mind map the word "SAFE", you can have a co-trainer/facilitator note the words and concepts that the participants are expressing on a notepad or Word document, and as the discussion ends, use Wordle to create a word cloud to graphically show the words that define "SAFE".
+- Instead of just using a flip chart to mind map the word "SAFE", you can have a co-trainer/facilitator note the words and concepts that the participants are expressing on a notepad or Word document, and as the discussion ends, use a word cloud generator to graphically show the words that define "SAFE".